 The Best Movies of 2021, Ranked by Tomatometer

 Rotten Tomatoes is collecting every new Certified Fresh movie into one list, creating our guide to the best movies of 2021.
-Among them you’ll find blockbusters (Godzilla vs. Kong), documentaries (Billie Eilish: The World’s a Little Blurry), awards contenders (Minari, Judas and the Black Messiah, The Father), and the cutting-edge in horror (Come True, The Queen of Black Magic).
+Among them you’ll find blockbusters (Shang-Chi), documentaries (Lily Topples the World), awards contenders (The Green Knight), the cutting-edge in horror (The Night House).

 After the world-altering year of 2020, critics and audiences and studio heads alike are navigating 2021 with its evolving distribution models and industry standards.
-So far, streaming continues to deliver the goods straight to the people (Barb & Star Go to Vista Del Mar), as theaters carefully thread the needle during the re-opening process with their releases (Nobody).
-Meanwhile, major studios experiment with dual streaming and theatrical releases, for the likes of Raya and the Last Dragon and Godzilla vs. Kong.
+So far, streaming continues to deliver the goods straight to the people while theaters have now reopened in earnest, and are delivering some big hits (Free Guy, Black Widow, and yes, Shang-Chi).

 Critics Consensus: Although it traffics in familiar territory, Palmer is elevated by worthy themes and a strong ensemble led by an impressive Justin Timberlake.

 Former high school football star Eddie Palmer (Justin Timberlake) went from hometown hero to convicted felon, earning himself 12 years...
 [More]